USEPA/CMAQ_Projects/RXEQ/CMAQ_HEMI_iagos.md

 O3 and CO Vertical Profile Comparisons
 ======================================

-Model predicted ozone (O3) was paired with vertical measurements made by aircraft as part of the In-service Aircraft for a Global Observing System (IAGOS) (http://www.iagos.fr/cams/).
+Model predicted ozone (O3) and carbon monoxide (CO) were paired with vertical measurements made by aircraft as part of the In-service Aircraft for a Global Observing System (IAGOS) (http://www.iagos.fr/cams/).
 These results are shown aggregated over all available flights.

 --------------------------------------